MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/product-based-lines-sales.md

 Product-based lines can be catalog items or write-in products.
 Most of the functionality on an Opportunity's product-based lines follows the functionality provided by the Dynamics 365 Sales application.
 For more information about product-based opportunity lines, see [Add products to an opportunity](https://docs.microsoft.com/dynamics365/sales-enterprise/add-products-opportunity).

 **Customer budget** is a concept that is specific to project-based opportunity lines.
-On the opportunity line, use the **Customer budget** field to track the amount the customer is willing to pay for the item.
+On the opportunity line, the **Customer budget** field tracks the amount the customer is willing to pay for the item.

-If the revenue method of the Opportunity summary is **System Calculated**, the estimated revenue is calculated by summarizing the customer budget values across the opportunity lines.
+If the revenue method of the Opportunity summary is **System Calculated**, the customer budget values across the opportunity lines are summarized to calculate the estimated revenue.